timothyjward/osgi.enroute.site/_tutorial/020-tutorial_qs.md

             com.acme.example.impl;version='[1.0.0,1.0.1)',\
             org.apache.felix.scr;version='[2.1.0,2.1.1)'

-We now create a runnable application JAR as follows
+We now create a runnable application JAR as follows.
 {% highlight shell-session %}
 $ mvn package
 {% endhighlight %}

-and the resultant `quickstart` application may be started as described [above](020-tutorial_qs.html#running-the-application)
+Your version of `quickstart` may now be started as described [above](020-tutorial_qs.html#running-the-application).

+Note that in this versions of `quickstart` only the REST endpoint will be available.
+{: .note}

 ## Creating an OSGi™ MicroService using Eclipse IDE